Programs and Lectures

 Unusual, Exotic and Medicinal -- A PowerPoint presentation that discusses and illustrates more uncommon herbs that can be grown in Zone 5 along with their uses, habits and medicinal or culinary properties.
 Unusual herbs like Angelica, Tansy and Pineapple mint, exotic basil and thyme varieties and other plants gardeners need to meet will be shown and discussed.
 Detailed Plants lists included.

-Fun with Herbs - A general program that details a variety of topics including the use, growing and care of herbs with information on harvesting.
-It is perfect general program for those who are curious about herbs but do not know where to start.
+Herbology 101 / Fun with Herbs - A general program that details a variety of topics including the use, growing and care of herbs with information on using your herbal harvest.
+It is perfect general program for those who are curious about herbs but do not know where to start and those wanting to plant to put herbs in their garden.

 Be an Herbal Gourmet -- By adding even the most basic herbs to your culinary palette, you can make your cooking more interesting, delicious and enjoyable.
 Also adding herbs can enhance flavors and allow for more healthful cooking.
 It is easy to create herb mixtures to replace salt in food.
 This and other tips for using herbs to cook with everyday are included in this lecture.
 The discussion includes flavor families, what herbs to use with certain dishes, and how to create herbal vinegars, butters and other items which can add herb flavors to cooking when herbs themselves are not appropriate.